Introducing Café CAT

 Café CAT is an open event, but as we will be exploring different aspects of the model, a basic understanding of CAT would be beneficial.

-We intend to run these events in other locations such as Sheffield and possibly North Manchester.
 If you are interested in leading an event and running it in your local area, let us know so we can support you in organising this.

 - Establishing exits and incorporating healthy roles

 - My CAT, your CAT: Exploring difference within a shared framework